 The University further recognizes outstanding academic potential by sponsoring several merit award programs, in which awards are made regardless of financial need.
 Merit-based scholarships range from $1,000 to full tuition and are offered to students based on academic and talent-based performance.
 Again, continuation of scholarship assistance requires recipients to maintain a specified grade point average.

-The Federal Stafford Student Loan maximum is $5,500 for freshmen, $6,500 for sophomores and $7,500 for upper class students each year.
+The Federal Direct Student Loan maximum is $5,500 for freshmen, $6,500 for sophomores and $7,500 for upper class students each year.
 Need-based Federal Loans are subsidized by the federal government.
 Non-need-based, or unsubsidized, loans require that the borrower pay interest, or have it added to principal, while the student is in school.
-Students may also qualify for the Federal Perkins Loan Program.
-Cumulative Perkins loans may not exceed $8,000 by the end of a student’s sophomore year.
-The total amount for undergraduate study is $20,000.
 Please contact the Financial Aid Office (246 Slocum Hall) for further information on these programs.

 Part-time employment on campus may be offered as part of the aid package.
 Utilizing both University and federal funds (Federal Work-Study), this program pays students for work in a variety of administrative and academic offices.
 To obtain the Federal Work Study funds offered in the aid package, students must be employed under the FWS program.
 In addition to work-study opportunities, a limited number of student assistantships are available.
 These assistantships provide a monetary stipend as well as professional job experience.